RoshCuchado/habit-tracker/README.md

 # Habit Tracker

 A minimal, dark-themed habit tracker that runs entirely in the browser.
-No accounts, no server, no dependencies — just HTML, CSS, and vanilla JS backed by `localStorage`.
+No accounts, no server, no dependencies.
+Just HTML, CSS, and vanilla JS backed by `localStorage`.

 ---